sparkfun/SparkFun_ESP32_Qwiic_Pro_Mini/docs/introduction.md

     ![Product Thumbnail](https://cdn.sparkfun.com/r/600-600/assets/parts/2/3/7/4/4/23386-Pro-Mini-ESP32-Feature-new.jpg)
     </figure></a>

 -    The SparkFun ESP32 Qwiic Pro Mini houses the powerful ESP32 Pico Mini from Espressif on our mini footprint.
-With two individually controllable CPU cores, adjustable CPU clock frequency, a co-processor that can be used in situations that require minimal computing power, as well as a rich set of peripherals such as capabilities for SD card interface, capacitive touch sensors,ADC, DAC, Two-Wire Automotive Interface, to Ethernet, high-speed SPI, UART, I²S, and I²C.
+With two individually controllable CPU cores, adjustable CPU clock frequency, a co-processor that can be used in situations that require minimal computing power, as well as a rich set of peripherals such as capabilities for SD card interface, capacitive touch sensors, ADC, DAC, Two-Wire Automotive Interface, to Ethernet, high-speed SPI, UART, I²S, and I²C.

     <center>
     [Purchase from SparkFun :fontawesome-solid-cart-plus:{ .heart }](https://www.sparkfun.com/products/23386){ .md-button .md-button--primary }